The human factor in project management

 A person whose top need is variety will make very different decisions than one whose top need is significance.
 And, to further complicate matters, two people who share the same primary need can meet that need in very distinct and different ways.
 One person can meet their need for significance by comparing themselves to others; another person may meet that same need through the work they do, while another might meet their need for significance by living in a big house and driving a nice car.

 The question isn't whether one is right and the other wrong; it's about finding ways to meet your needs that are sustainable, and are good for you and the people around you.
 It's important to recognize when these needs are not met in positive and sustainable ways, that people will step all over their values in order to meet their driving needs.
 And when it comes to team dynamics, it's essential to understand your team members and their primary needs.
-When you can do that, you have an opportunity to understand them on a deeper level and create connection that inspires commitment and loyalty.
+When you can do that, you have an opportunity to understand them on a deeper level and create a connection that inspires commitment and loyalty.

 Becoming a Better Leader

-Gain Confidence & clarity
+Gain confidence & clarity

 - Know how to handle difficult people and situations more effectively